Scott County, Minnesota Property Taxes

 Property Tax Rates Across Scott County, Minnesota

-Local government entities in Minnesota set tax rates, which can vary widely within the state.
-This variability arises because each county annually estimates its required budget to provide essential services and divides that budget by the total value of all taxable property within its jurisdiction.
-This calculation results in the property tax rate.
-Although votes and laws play a role in setting tax rates and budgets, this is the core of the annual process.
+Local government entities set tax rates, which vary widely across Scott County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.